glocalcoop/anp-network-main-usfwc/readme.txt

 = Does this theme support any plugins? =

-Activist Network Theme Child includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.
+Activist Network USFWC Theme includes support for Jetpack's Infinite Scroll and Site Logos, as well as other features.

 == Changelog ==